 As argued above, the larger family context has a profound impact on youth financial literacy.
 For immigrant families in particular, language barriers serve as the first obstacle.
-For example, we noted that there is a 25% unbanked rate for homes that only speak Spanish compared with 6% in households where Spanish is not the only language spoken.
+For example, we noted that there is a 25 percent unbanked rate for homes that only speak Spanish compared with 6 percent in households where Spanish is not the only language spoken.
 Immigrant families tend to have lower English-language competency and comfort, reducing the impact of English-only documents within these populations.
 Our research suggests that the OSC program could meaningfully enhance "youth reported support" by engaging these families through translated versions of key financial literacy materials.

 We see translated materials offering families foundational guidance so that they may more proactively support their youth's financial independence.
 In essence, we see this relatively low investment in new materials as supporting a broader culture of financial literacy among youth.

 Based on the quantitative analysis, we hypothesize that such support will increase the ability of OSC to reach and "activate" the proportion of youth who remain unbanked and accelerate learning for those youth who have overcome family-of-choice resistance on their own.
-Our interviewees who have immigrant parents both thought translation versions of documents would be definitely beneficial for their parents.
+Our interviewees with immigrant parents indicated that translated versions of documents would benefit their engagement with their parents.